xuqisheng1/QSChartView/README.md

 # QSChartView
-this is a PieChartView implemented by OC
+1.this is a PieChartView implemented by OC
+2.